breatheco-de/exercise-postcard/README.md

 Who does not like postcards?
 This is one of your first exercises (if not the first) and it's fun and relatively easy :)

-Lets create a postcard with HTML5 and CSS and then you can share it with your mom or with your other half, she/he is going to be proud! :)
+Let's create a postcard with HTML5 and CSS and then you can share it with your mom or with your other half, she/he is going to be proud! :)

 ## Instructions